30 Things to Do in Pacific Beach San Diego

 There is no shortage of places to have a beer or cocktail in Pacific Beach, that’s for sure.
 But finding a beachfront rooftop bar narrows the choices considerably.

 That’s when you go where the locals go, and they flock to PB Shore Club for the best ocean views, two full bars, and friendly service.
-The bar has 21 TVs showing your favorite sports, 20 tap beers, great grub, and phenomenal sunsets.
+The bar has plenty of TVs showing your favorite sports, a solid tap list, great grub, and phenomenal sunsets.
 Their famous fish tacos, fresh ceviche, and tri-tip sandwiches are all good bets.

 12. Satisfy Your Sweet Tooth